 - Link It! – Linking provides useful information for your readers and the search engines love ‘em.
 Always try to insert a few outbound links as well as internal linking to other pages on your site with relevant information.
 The more you link, the more it encourages inbound links from others, and the better the search engine ranking.
 Note: Make sure to give proper credit to authors in your posts and social media efforts – it’s good for everyone!

 - Become a Twixpert!
 Don’t know Twitter?
 You should because it is one of the fastest growing social networks that can help boost your business.
-At least learn the basics (we have a great Twitorial on our Shop Therapy page under eBooks) then give it a try and see how much fun it can be.
+At least learn the basics, then give it a try and see how much fun it can be.

 Remember: Continuing Education Matters – Staying relevant and informed is necessary.
 Social media platforms are always changing and education keeps you ahead of the curve.
 Online courses are great because they are inexpensive (often free) and self-paced.
 Here are the best resources I found: